Firearms

 We also recommend taking a hunter education course, like those offered by ilearntohunt, to learn more about safe firearm practices and prevent accidents.

-Learn How to Avoid What Might Cause a Shotgun to Explode Through Hunter Education
+Learn How to Avoid What Causes a Shotgun to Explode Through Hunter Education

 I have never experienced a major malfunction in a shotgun, such as an explosion.
 With that, I always take the time to ensure that the shells I am using are suitable for the game or targets I am potentially shooting and match up with the gun I will be using.